shiftio/shift-wevideo-integration/README.md

 ![Heroku view button](public/img/heroku-view.png)

 ### Finally
-Any time you create a new asset you will recieve a slack notification.
+Any time you create a new asset it will be uploaded to you "Shared with Everyone" folder in Wevideo.

 That's it!
 You've created a SHIFT app.
 Congrats!